juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 			- Expected collaboration of objects
 				- Verifying that the testing object has correctly collaborated with the other objects
 				- Needs stubs (inject indirect inputs, or responses from another object which affect the testing object) and mocks (handle indirect outputs, or requests done from the testing object to another object)
+				- Note.
+Controversy between Mockists vs. Classicists

 # 5. Responsibility and Message
 - Objects taking responsibility autonomously
 	- Responsibility: behaviors of objects responding to a message (which is the only way to trigger behaviors)
 		- Message triggers behavior == Message triggers responsibility
-	- Autonomy: judgement based only on own principle, behavior based only on own will
 - Level of responsibility that the object has to take has to be autonomous enough for the object to take the responsibility autonomously.
 	- Responsibilities should be abstract/comprehensive (to ensure autonomy of implementation, or, enough range of freedom for the callee to behave) and clear enough (for the intention of collaboration to be expressed clearly).
-	- If not, the callee has to depend on the orders of the caller, and hence not depending on own principles and determination, therefore impossible to take responsibility autonomously.
+	- If not, the callee has to depend on the orders of the caller, and hence not depending on own implementation, therefore impossible to take responsibility autonomously.
 (Callee behaves depending on incoming message, not the caller.)
 	- Amount of abstraction/comprehensiveness needed differs by context (trade-off between abstraction/comprehensiveness and clarity), which makes OO design hard but attractive.
 		- If an object encompasses too much functionality, (The result of maximum abstraction in a qualitative sense is *doing*, in a quantitative sense is too many responsibilities) the responsibility of the object becomes ambiguous, hence failing to collaborate.
 	- Not *how*, but *what* responsibility to take.
 - Structure of message sending (how to trigger the callee object)
 	- { Callee object }.{ Message name }( { Message arguments } )
 	- ex) mad_hatter.testify(yesterday, kingdom)
-	- Message structure (Function signature) is an abstraction of all the possible requests using the message name
+	- Message structure (Function signature) is an abstraction of all the possible messages using the message name
 	- ex) .testify(yesterday, kingdom) == { .testify(190101, here), .testify(190102, there), ... }
 - Message vs. Method
 	- The object is able to receive the message and respond successfully == The object should, and is able to take the responsibility of the message
 	- How responsibility is taken is hidden from the outside of the object.
 Messages are the boundary of the object.
 Internal methods (*how*) are chosen by the callee on runtime to handle messages (*what*) from the outside caller.
 	- Polymorphism is ...
 		- Ability to send the same message (obligation to take the same responsibility) to different types of objects, hence different methods are chosen.
 (1:N relationship between messages and methods)
-		- Achieved by autonomy of each object; not with enough autonomy, behavior depends not only on message, but also on outside of the object, hence jeopardizing polymorphism.
 		- Substitutability between objects who have the same responsibilities.
 (Encapsulation of the type of callee from the perspective of the caller)
+		- Achieved by autonomy of each object; not with enough autonomy, behavior depends not only on message, but also on outside of the object, hence jeopardizing polymorphism.
 		- Achieved by transforming strong coupling between types of objects into weak coupling with messages.
 - Weak coupling of callee and caller based on messages makes the design ...
-	- Flexible == Callee can change implementations without propagating changes to the caller.
+	- Flexible == Callee can change implementations without propagating changes to the caller, because caller doesn’t care about callee until it understands the message.
-	- Extensible == How objects collaborate (implementation of the caller on that specific collaborative situation) are easily changeable.
+	- Extensible == How objects collaborate (implementation of the caller on that specific collaborative situation) are easily extensible.
 	- Reusable == Collaborations are easily reused among different contexts by switching callees.
 - Each object may be mediocre, but web of objects are more than a mere sum of them.
 - Power of OO design comes not from classes or polymorphism, but from messages.
 OO app is made from classes, but defined by messages.